Dresovense/orange3-textable/docs/doc/widgets/category.rst

 when its input data are modified (by deletion or addition of a connection, or because modified data is received through an existing connection).

-The **Cancel** button stops the widget from working and returns it to its inital state.
+The **Cancel** button stops the widget from working and returns it to its previous state.

 The informations generated below the **Send** button indicate if a table has been correctly emitted, or the reasons why no table is emitted (no input data, typically).